ashtonw7/writing-with-no-purpose/posts/metal-detector.md

 You’d think having a metal detector would make it impossible to lose your keys because keys are made of metal.
 But when you’re cheap like me and bought the plastic keys, you’ll find yourself losing them almost every day.

-I’ve been missing my keys for over a year now and I have to hitchhike everywhere.
+I’ve been missing my keys for a month now and I have to hitchhike everywhere.
 And unfortunately, there’s no app that gives you the ratings on the people who’ll pick up a hitchhiker.
 A friendly stranger detector would make it easier for me to pick a good hitchhikee.
 I can’t count how many times I’ve asked for ride to the bar and ended up in some guy’s torture cellar.

 —

 *Special Blood Alcohol Content Detector*

 This one is a lot like the fake metal detector because it doesn’t work the way you’d expect.
-No matter how drunk you are, it makes you blow a 0.0.
+No matter how hammered you are, it makes you blow a 0.0.

 This would be useful because a lot of the people who pick me up when I’m hitchhiking are drunk.
 And then when they get pulled over and arrested, I’m left stranded on the side of the road.
 And the cops won’t give you a ride in their car unless you commit a crime.